CodeCorico/MemoryOverflow/templates/README.md

     ...
   },

-  // When the generator create a "Variable" card, it use the [template name]-variable.jpg picture
+  // When The Machine create a "Variable" card, it use the [template name]-variable.jpg picture
   // and the "type-variable" configuration area to display card informations
   // Same as "title", you can use an area and styles "type-variable": {